 Roberts was born on august 9, 1946 in Chicago, Illinois, the son of William H. T. Roberts and Marjorie Cox Roberts.
 In 1948, the family moved to Summitville, Ohio.
 Roberts graduated from Mt.
 Hermon School for Boys in 1964 and then attended Miami University, graduating in 1968.

 While at Miami, Roberts was a member of Sigma Nu fraternity and the Naval ROTC program.
 He founded a campus magazine, On the Right, was a columnist for the student newspaper and vice president of the college Young Republicans program.
 He was also the recipient of the LBJ Congressional Internship award in 1967.

-During his tour of duty in the Navy, Roberts received several awards including the Navy Achievement Medal and letters of commendations from the commanding officer, USS Henderson and the Commanders of commanders of Destroyer Squadron 19 and the United States Seventh Fleet.
+During his tour of duty in the Navy, Roberts received several awards, including the Navy Achievement Medal and letters of commendation from the Commanding Officer, USS Henderson and the Commanders of Destroyer Squadron 19 and the United States Seventh Fleet.

-Following his discharge from the U.S. Navy, Roberts worked from 1972 to 1973 as a journalist in Mexico, writing for the “Mexico City News” and the financial Magazine “Expansion.”
+Following his discharge from the U.S. Navy, Roberts worked from 1972 to 1974 as a journalist in Mexico, writing for the “Mexico City News” and the financial magazine “Expansion.”

 In January 1974, Roberts assumed the position of political director of the American Conservative Union, based in Washington, DC.
 From 1975-1977 he served as the ACU’s executive director.
 During his time at ACU Roberts helped organize the founding conference of the American Legislative Exchange Council (ALEC), an organization that currently counts more then 2,000 state legislators as members.
-He also helped organized the first Conservative Political Action Conference (CPAC) in 1974.
+He also helped organize the first Conservative Political Action Conference (CPAC) in 1974.
 More than 40 years later CPAC continues to be the preeminent conservative event in the nation.

 In 1978, Roberts founded James C. Roberts and Associates, a public relations and public policy firm while he researched and wrote The Conservative Decade: Emerging Leaders of the 1980s.
 The book was published in May 1980 with a foreword by former Governor Ronald Reagan.